darius172/darius172/README.md

-Stuff i know:
+Stuff I know:

--Java
+Java
--Python
+Python
--Blender
+Blender
--Video editing
+Video editing(Davinci resolve)

-InteliJ is the best
+IntelliJ IDEA is the best.

-And if you are here ...
+And if you are here...

 Why ???
 <!---
 darius172/darius172 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.